PrashanthPremchand/DockerDemo/README.md

-Here is a **clean, professional, copy-paste ready README.md** for your GitHub repository.

----

 # 🐳 Spring Boot + PostgreSQL + Docker Demo

 A simple and clean starter project demonstrating how to run a **Spring Boot 3** application with a **PostgreSQL database** using **Docker** and **Docker Compose**.